Plaza de Méndez Núñez

-Méndez Núñez Square is a square of medieval origin located in the heart of the historic centre of Pontevedra (Spain).
+Méndez Núñez Square is a square of medieval origin located in the heart of the historic centre of Pontevedra, Spain.

 Origin of the name

 The square owes its current name to Casto Méndez Núñez who lived in the Pazo de los Cru y Montenegro on the south side of the square in the 19th century.

 History

 The square is part of a structure created during the second extension of the city walls in the 13th century.

 The square came into being spontaneously, forming an open square from the widening of a main street (today's Sarmiento street) and the crossing of other secondary streets such as Don Gonzalo street.
 Its first known name was Campo da Herva, which referred to its origin as an uninhabited place outside the walled enclosure, where the first bartering could take place in the city.

 Later, the square was called Plaza del Campo Verde and Plaza de las Gallinas, due to the poultry market that was held there.
 Its main activity was as a place for commercial transactions.

 The noble Cru and Montenegro family lived from the 15th century onwards in the Pazo located in the southern part of the square.
 In the 19th century, Counter Admiral Casto Méndez Núñez also lived in this pazo, where he died on 21 August 1869.
+For this reason, on 31 August 1875, the square was given the name of Plaza de Méndez Núñez.

-At the end of the 19th century, the brothers Andrés and Jesús Muruais became the owners of the Pazo de los Cru y Montenegro, making the square a place of reference thanks to its large library, located on the ground floor of the pazo and containing, among other things, works of European literature (especially French), art books and magazines, which were extremely important at the time as exhibitors of what was happening in the cities and in the artistic movements.
+At the end of the 19th century, the siblings Soledad and Jesús Muruais became the owners of the Pazo de los Cru y Montenegro, making the square a place of reference thanks to its large library, located on the ground floor of the pazo and containing, among other things, works of European literature (especially French), art books and magazines, which were extremely important at the time as exhibitors of what was happening in the cities and in the artistic movements.

 At the end of the 19th and beginning of the 20th centuries, Valle-Inclán, a friend of Jesús Muruais, regularly visited this library and took part in the famous meetings held there.

 The square was refurbished in 2002.
 Its current appearance dates from that time.